roycoprotocol/cross-chain-deposit-module/README.md

 - Weiroll Wallets created for each depositor on the destination chain with the ability to deposit and withdraw assets as specified by the campaign's recipes

 ## CPM Flow
-1. AP (depositor) fills an offer for a predeposit market in the RecipeMarketHub
+1. AP (depositor) fills an offer for a Deposit market in the RecipeMarketHub
-2. The RecipeMarketHub automatically creates a Weiroll Wallet for the user and deposits them into the PredepositLocker
+2. The RecipeMarketHub automatically creates a Weiroll Wallet for the user and deposits them into the DepositLocker
 3. Depositors can withdraw deposits anytime through the RecipeMarketHub before their deposits are bridged
-4. Once green light is given, anyone can bridge funds to the destination chain from the PredepositLocker
+4. Once green light is given, anyone can bridge funds to the destination chain from the DepositLocker
-5. PredepositExecutor receives bridged funds and creates Weiroll Wallets for each depositor based on data in composed payload
+5. DepositExecutor receives bridged funds and creates Weiroll Wallets for each depositor based on data in composed payload
 6. Deposit recipes are executed on the destination chain
 7. Users can withdraw funds after the absolute unlock timestamp